 In partnership with the United Way of Greater St Louis, SMRLD is leading the way to bring DPIL to 62040.
 Dolly Parton’s Imagination Library puts books into the hands and hearts of children across our community by putting books into their homes.
 The Imagination Library mails more than 1.4 million high-quality, age-appropriate books each month to registered children from birth to age five.
 This program has been widely researched and results suggest positive increases in key early childhood literacy metrics.
 Studies have shown that having books in the home is proved to positively benefit children’s academic success, vocabulary development, attention, and job attainment.
 For more information, please visit imaginationlibrary.com.

 Individuals, families, or organizations may sponsor children.
 A donation of just $125 will support a child from birth until their 5th birthday, gifting them with 1 book a month for the duration.
 A gift of $25 will sponsor a child for one year.
-Checks can be made payable to SMRLD.
+Donations can be made online here or by check payable to SMRLD.

-To get FREE BOOKS mailed from Dolly Parton’s Imagination Library to your child, contact the SMRLD Youth Services Department for details about registering 618-452-6238 ext 720.
+To get FREE BOOKS mailed from Dolly Parton’s Imagination Library to your child, contact the SMRLD Youth Services Department for details about registering by emailing [email protected] or calling 618-452-6238 ext 720.

 The Six Mile Regional Library District is in the early planning stages of bring Bookmobile Outreach Services back to 62040.
 The Granite City Bookmobile ran, in one form or another, from 1952 (ish) to 1995 (the last vehicle was sold in 1996).
 Our reestablished bookmobile services will hopefully launch in 1.5 – 2 years.
 Individuals, families, or organizations may donate.
-Checks can be made payable to SMRLD.
+Bookmobile Donations Can be Made Online Here or by check payable to SMRLD.

 The Friends of the Library work to increase public awareness of all library services and facilities.
 The group assists in bringing funds and materials to the Six Mile Regional Library District to use for special needs beyond the command of the library budget.